Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/3_Module_test.rst

     For example, ledindex(0x01,255,0,0) makes LED 0 light to red; ledeindex(0x40,0,255,0) makes LED 6 light green.

-.. py:function:: colorWipe(strip, color, wait_ms)
+.. py:function:: colorBlink(state, wait_ms)

-    This function erases the color of one pixel at a time.
-It has three input parameters: strip represents the Neopixel object, color represents the color to be erased, and wait_ms represents the erasure interval.
-The default is 50ms.
-For example, colorWipe(strip, Color(255,0,0),20) means that the LED0 is red first, wait for 20ms, and then the LED1 is also red, until all eight LEDs are lit and red.

-.. _Buzzer:
+    When the state is 0, the lights will be turned off.
+When state is 1, the red, green, and blue colors are displayed in a non-blocking loop. wait_ms Indicates the time interval.
+The default value is 300ms.

 Buzzer
 ****************************************************************